webofdata/specification-archived/specification.md

             x-wod-full-sync:
               description: if present indicates that a full sync is required.
 This means that all local data should be deleted and the new data arriving put in its place.
               type: boolean
-            x-wod-next-page:
-              description: if present indicates to the client that there is more data to be retrieved
+            x-wod-next-data:
+              description: The url that should be used the next time the client wishes to retrieve changes.
               type: string
-            x-wod-next-request:
-              description: if present it is the url that should be used the next time the client wishes to retrieve changes.
-              type: string
+              required: true
           schema:
             type: "array"
             items: